Al-Mutawakkil: In popular culture

+Al-Mutawakkil was largely depicted in Qatar TV's 2017 Ramadan drama serial "The Imam" starring actor Muktasim Al-Nahar in his role.

 Al-Mutawakkil is featured in the prologue of the video game Assassin's Creed Mirage, in which the caliph is serving as a puppet for the Order of the Ancients, a secret society devoted to restoring humanity to servitude.
 He initially protects a Precursor relic on their behalf, but when the game's protagonist Basim attempts to steal it, he fights the young thief and (in the latter's imagination) his friend Nehal, who stabs the caliph with his own dagger.
 His death allows the Order to gain more control in Baghdad, prompting the game's plot, which follows along with the Anarchy at Samarra.